benjaminjorq/openweather-etl-pipeline/README.md

 ## Unit Testing

-This project implements a set of automated tests using **Pytest** to ensure data integrity, consistency, and quality before loading into PostgreSQL.
-A testing environment was designed to inject a simulated *dataset* with common errors (extra whitespace, null values, case inconsistencies, and mixed data types) directly into the Silver layer transformation function (`clean_and_normalize`).
-This ensures that data meets the required formats.
+In this project, a set of automated tests was implemented using **Pytest** to ensure data integrity, consistency, and quality before insertion into PostgreSQL.
+To achieve this, a **fixture** called raw_dataset was created to generate a DataFrame containing common data issues (extra spaces, null values, inconsistent capitalization, and mixed data types) directly within the Silver layer transformation function (clean_and_normalize).
+This ensures that the data complies with the required formats.

 ### Test Cases Covered